Azure/vdc/Docs/quickstart.md

 ## Prerequisites

-At a minimum you will need to follow this quickstart:
+At a minimum you will need the following to complete this quickstart:
 * [Docker](https://www.docker.com/get-started)
 * [Git](https://git-scm.com/downloads)

 We recommended [Visual Studio Code](https://code.visualstudio.com/) as well, though any text editor will suffice.

-You can install these on your local machine, or you can the lab VM provided in the toolkit.
+You can install these on your local machine or you can use the lab VM provided in the toolkit.
 See these instructions for [setting up the lab VM](../LabVM/README.md).

 After these prerequisties are installed, we will [clone the reposistory on GitHub](https://help.github.com/en/articles/cloning-a-repository-from-github) and [build a Docker image](https://docs.docker.com/glossary/?term=build).